 Your solicitor should check the registered title as conveyancing in Bradley Stoke will occasionally identify restrictions in the title documents which restrict certain works or require the permission of another owner.
 Many extensions require local authority planning consent and approval in compliance with building regulations.
 Certain areas are designated conservation areas and special planning restrictions apply which frequently prevent or impact extensions.
 It would be sensible to check these issues with a surveyor prior to committing yourself to a purchase.

-I am currently in the process of buying my council flat in Bradley Stoke.
-I have a mortgage agreed with Lloyds.
+I have decided to exercise my right to buy my property in Bradley Stoke off the council.
+I have a mortgage offer with Leeds Building Society.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
-In any event, if you are getting a mortgage with Lloyds, you will need to appoint a solicitor on the Lloyds conveyancing panel.
+In any event, if you are getting a mortgage with Leeds Building Society, you will need to appoint a solicitor on the Leeds Building Society conveyancing panel.

 After months of negotiation I have agreed a price on a house in Bradley Stoke.
 My financial adviser recommended their conveyancers.
 I paid an on account payment of £175.
 Shortly after, the lawyer called me to say that they were not on the Kent Reliance conveyancing panel.
 Am I right in thinking that I should be due a refund?